DrLIRAAAAAAA/CGFM_Anderson_impurity_1D/CGFM_Anderson_impurity_1D/README.md

   Using this command, the code runs in the background, freeing up the terminal.
 To check the execution status, use `top`.

   While running, the temporary files "fort.*" are created.
-They can be removed after the code is done running.
-After running, the output files containing the density of states and the occupations numbers are created.
+They can be removed after the code has finished running.
+After running, the output files containing the density of states and the occupation numbers are created.

 ### More details